JoeyAndres/lamport-hash/README.md

 Alice.
 And if John were to infiltrate the server Bob, the data in Bob will not help John impersonate Alice.

+_Note: This is an authentication system only, thus for user insertion to the server side, is not part of this code._

 ### Sequence Diagram

 ![alt text][seq-diag]